Inside Blue Origin: Employees say toxic, dysfunctional ‘bro culture’ led to mistrust, low morale and delays at Jeff Bezos’s space venture

 The company said it has not had any inquiries from the U.S. Equal Employment Opportunity Commission (EEOC).
 (EEOC complaints are not made public unless the agency decides to file suit.)
 It also has not faced any lawsuits for harassment or hostile work environment.
 One senior manager said: “A lot of us put a lot of time into creating safe spaces for employees to share experiences and mentor each other. … We, I think, do the right thing every time we hear about a complaint.
 And when the claims have merit, we fire people.”

 The company also has a diversity, equity and inclusion program, set up by Smith to help the company hire more women and minorities, and help support them once hired.
-It has nine groups designed to help specific populations, such as veterans and racial groups, feel welcome.
+It has nine groups designed to help specific populations, such as veterans and different racial groups, feel welcome.
 One, called “New Ride,” is named for Sally Ride, the first female NASA astronaut to reach space, and is intended to help “create an authentic, inclusive, and equitable culture at Blue where LGBT+ employees and allies are empowered to become the greatest, truest version of themselves — both professionally and personally,” the company said.

 If there is anyone who can get the company back on track, one industry official said, it’s Bezos.
 The company is his passion, the fulfillment of a lifelong dream.
 And now that he’s been to space and stepped down from Amazon, he’ll remain focused on Blue Origin: “I think Blue will be a phoenix here in a couple of years because Jeff will figure it out.”